Stillman diet: Karen Carpenter

-Karen Carpenter began using the diet in her teens.
-Karen was 5'4" and 145 pounds when she went on the Stillman Diet in 1967.
+American singer Karen Carpenter began following the diet in her teens.
+She was 5'4" and weighed 145 pounds when she began the diet in 1967.
 In 1983, she died of complications related to anorexia nervosa.

 Reception

-The Stillman diet has been criticized by medical experts and nutritionists as a fad diet.
-Physician Terrence T. Kuske wrote regarding the Stillman diet:
+The Stillman diet has been criticized by some medical experts and nutritionists as a fad diet.
+Physician Terrence T. Kuske wrote:

 It induces a degree of diuresis because of the low carbohydrate, but is a relatively unpalatable diet.
 Adherence to the diet induces fatigue, nausea and lassitude or exhaustion.
 Long-term use of this diet, because of its composition, may induce vitamin deficiency.
 Studies of individuals following the Stillman Diet have demonstrated quite conclusively that it raises the serum cholesterol, with its attendant risks.